Research in Humanitarian Engineering

-Humanitarian engineering is an important part of the research portfolio of important research fields for the faculties of Engineering Technology (ET), Geo-information Science and Earth Observation (ITC) and Behavioural, Management and Social Sciences (BMS).
+Humanitarian Engineering is an integral part of the research agendas at the faculties of Engineering Technology (ET), Geo-Information Science and Earth Observation (ITC), and Behavioural, Management and Social Sciences (BMS).

 • EDUbox